 (1) DBX 160A

-Winslow Court Studios in Hollywood.
+& Winslow Court Studios in Hollywood.
 Rich Ayres is a seasoned engineer with a wealth of experience in all types of music.
-Rich

-now owns and operates River City Recording studio in Roseville, CA and is ready to help bring out your best!
+Rich now owns and operates River City Recording studio in Foresthill, CA and is ready to help bring out your best!

 Services include all